 For every unit of Section 202 housing (Section 202 program helps expand the supply of affordable housing with supportive services for the elderly) that becomes available, ten seniors are waiting.

-To remedy the housing problem, we're seeking creative solutions like tiny house villages, roommates, co-housing, and buying home together, almost like communal living.
+To remedy the housing problem, we're seeking creative solutions like tiny house villages, roommates, co-housing, and buying a home together, almost like communal living.